wp mail not working

 Why does my contact form not send emails using wp_mail?

-If your form plugin uses wp_mail, and it’s not set up with an SMTP, the server might block the message or mark it as spam.
+If your form plugin uses wp_mail and your site isn’t set up with SMTP, the server may block the message or mark it as spam.

 How do I enable wp_mail on my server?